Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Today all Intel’s X86 chips are produced in and exported from Israel.
 Intel in Israel today has eight locations.
 This dispersion has been as a result of Intel wishing to be at the power centers of Israel’s “silicon wadi” for development purposes, and to be in the regional areas that have been dedicated as “National Priority Zones” by the Israeli government, for production.
 This has had a great social-economic impact in these outlying areas.

-Clear Lucite keychain with an Intel CPU embedded inside and the web URL for Intel's Israel website at www.intel.com.il.
+Clear Lucite keychain with an Intel CPU embedded inside and the web URL for the Intel Israel website at www.intel.co.il.

 Haifa: Home of Intel since 1974 – A mulch-disciplinary development center for software and hardware.
 The Israel sales office for Intel products also includes Intel Semiconductors Ltd. The center was established with a total investment of $300,000 and initially employed five workers.
 Today the plant provides employment for 1,600 people.